 There are plenty of options for transport and accommodation on the island, and it is much easier to organise this before you arrive.
 Have a look at the great places to stay and then plan the best way for you to get around the island as you make your booking.

 Because there’s so much to see and do – from north to south – it is vital to pre-arrange your island transport.
 You can hire a car, hire a bike or use the shuttle service.
 Pre-booked transfer shuttles operate to and from Claris Airport and the wharves at Tryphena and Port FitzRoy.
 If you pre-book, then cars can also be hired from these points of entry.
-There is no publicly funded transport on the island.
-Most main roads are sealed, but expect to come across a few unsealed roads in your travels, including some with 4WD access only.
-Some properties, too, can only be reached by 4WD.
+There is no public transport on the island.
+Most main roads are sealed, but expect to come across a few unsealed roads on your travels, including some with 4WD access only.
+Some properties, too, can only be reached by 4WD, check this out on your accommodation listing or send them a query.

 Mobile phones and internet access